wlepage/wlepage.github.io/index.md

 One experimental technique that has been especially useful in my research is digital image correlation (DIC).
 When I began using DIC, there was not a single document or resource for learning how to execute high-quality DIC experiments, so I agglomerated a slew of best practices from the literature.
 Recently, I published a website that summarizes the fundamentals and best practices of DIC.
 I continue to maintain this website for the experimental mechanics community, and especially for new students and other novice users of DIC: [digitalimagecorrelation.org](http://digitalimagecorrelation.org/).

 ## Selected publications
-1. __LePage W__, Ahadi A, Lenthe W, Sun QP, Pollock T, Shaw J, Daly S. Fatigue crack growth in nanocrystalline NiTi SMA. _Journal of Materials Research_, (invited feature paper), accepted, 2017. <br /><br />
+1. __LePage W__, Ahadi A, Lenthe W, Sun QP, Pollock T, Shaw J, Daly S. Grain size effects on NiTi shape memory alloy fatigue crack growth. _Journal of Materials Research_, (invited feature paper), accepted, 2017. <br /><br />
 Major findings:
 	+ a new external scanning technique for SEM-DIC largely eliminated the drift, distortion, and scanning errors that otherwise require lengthy scan times and/or extensive post-processing to achieve accurate results
 	+ macroscopic fatigue crack growth correlated well with microscopic crack tip observations: the grain sizes with relatively fast macroscopic crack growth rates exhibited large crack displacements at the microscale, and vice versa